-NOTE: Currently, only residents of Alabama and Mississippi are eligible for admission to NP concentrations.
+NOTE: Currently, only residents of Alabama, Florida, Georgia and Mississippi are eligible for admission to NP concentrations.
 Please check this site in the future for changes in the residency requirement.

 Nurse Practitioners are health promotion and disease prevention experts who manage and diagnose common acute and chronic illnesses.
 Nurse Practitioners provide quality, safe, cost-effective care.* Nurse Practitioners teach and counsel individuals, families, and groups according to their practice specialty.*

 Services provided by NPs include, assessing, diagnosing, treating, and managing patients’ health care needs; “ordering, conducting, supervising, and interpreting diagnostic and laboratory tests”; and prescribing “pharmacologic agents and non-pharmacologic therapies.”** Graduates are expected to practice according to state practice acts, and adhere to all regulatory requirements.*